-In compliance with the Dodd-Frank Act, we included a non-binding, advisory stockholder vote in our 2015 Proxy Statement to approve the compensation paid to our named executive officers in 2014 (referred to as a "say-on-pay" vote).
+At our 2020 Annual Meeting, our shareholders had the opportunity to vote, on an advisory (non-binding) basis, to approve the compensation paid to our named executive officers in 2019 (referred to as a "say-on-pay" vote).

-Our say-on-pay proposal was approved by approximately 98% of the votes cast at our 2015 annual meeting of stockholders.
+Our say-on-pay proposal was approved by approximately 99% of the votes cast at the 2020 Annual Meeting, demonstrating near unanimous support from among the votes cast for our compensation program.
 The Compensation Committee views this result as confirmation that our compensation program, including our emphasis on pay-for-performance, is structured and designed in alignment with shareholder interests.
-We will continue to emphasize pay-for-performance alignment, and our compensation program for the named executive officers reflects this philosophy.
+Accordingly, we did not make any material changes to our executive compensation program as a result of the 2020 vote.

-Because our stockholders expressed a preference for an annual say-on-pay vote, our stockholders have the opportunity at our 2016 Annual Meeting to vote on a non-binding, advisory basis, to approve the compensation paid to our named executive officers in 2015.
+Because our shareholders expressed a preference for an annual say-on-pay vote, our shareholders have the opportunity at our 2021 Annual Meeting to vote on a non-binding, advisory basis, to approve the compensation paid to our named executive officers in 2020.